STUDENT HANDBOOK TABLE OF CONTENTS

 6. completion of JURI 4300, The Law and Ethics of Lawyering; JURI 4180, Constitutional Law I; JURI 4090, Property.

-Graduation candidates within 15 semester credit hours of completing degree requirements may participate in the School of Law Commencement.
+To be eligible to participate in the Law School Commencement, during the spring semester, students must be within 15 credit hours of completing their degree requirements.
 No student shall graduate or participate in commencement if a disciplinary action or hearing is pending, or if the Associate Dean for Academic Affairs finds such participation inappropriate.

 Degree with Honors